 The Israeli Flag

-In 1948, the blue-and-white “Flag of Zion” officially became the national flag of the State of Israel.
+On October 28, 1948, the blue-and-white “Flag of Zion” officially became the national flag of the State of Israel.
 Prof. Chaim Noy, of the School of Communication, discusses the power of symbols, and particularly, the national flag

 The prevalence and strength of symbols depend on the extent to which groups of people recognize, understand and identify with them; national symbols and sport, military and other emblems have great power, which serve to define collective identities and a sense of belonging.
 On the one hand, symbols of the nation-state – and above all the flag – have deep, powerful and emotional meaning for large swaths of the population.
 The American sociologist Robert Bellah argues in his book, “Varieties of Civil Religion,” that modern civic nationalism has gained the status of a religion, and its symbols are perceived as sacred.
 At Israel’s national ceremonies, for example, one can readily see the power and awe of the Israeli national flag.
 Not surprising, in many countries, including Israel, desecration of the national flag is considered a criminal offense.